 Emily Chase Coleman

-Dr. Emily Chase Coleman has worked with Maguire Associates as a special consultant since 2013 and joined the team this year as Vice President for Enrollment Management Services.
-Emily is doing pioneering research using geodemography to increase efficiencies in the recruitment process.
-She was most recently Assistant Vice President at Syracuse University, where she focused on predictive modeling, market analysis, and survey research.
+Emily Chase Coleman has worked with Maguire Associates as a special consultant since 2013 and joined the team full-time in 2014 as Vice President for Enrollment Management Services.
+Emily is doing pioneering research in geodemography to identify regions and schools within target clusters of prospective students to increase efficiencies in the recruitment process.
+Prior to joining Maguire, Emily was Assistant Vice President at Syracuse University, where she focused on predictive modeling, market analysis, and survey research.
 She was also a senior member of the Enrollment Management team that set admissions and financial aid policies.
 At Syracuse, Emily developed the statistical models used to inform financial aid awarding policies and predict yield; designed surveys of students, faculty and parents; created a multivariate, statistical model to predict ABA Bar exam results; and used the College Board Search products to develop data-driven recruitment strategies.
-In addition, she redesigned the merit award rating system in order to make it consistent with the University’s practice of holistic application review; and designed a rating system to help Admissions reviewers incorporate qualitative predictors of success (e.g., persistence) into their application review in a way that could be quantified and consistent among reviewers.
+In addition, she redesigned the merit award rating system in order to make it consistent with the University’s practice of holistic application review; and designed a rating system to help Admissions reviewers incorporate quantitative predictors of success (e.g., persistence) into their application review in a way that could be quantified and consistent among reviewers.
 Emily holds her Ph.D. in social and personality psychology from Cornell University and a B.A. in psychology and philosophy from Boston College.
-In her spare time, Emily enjoys spending time with her husband and two children, practicing yoga, and enjoying the outdoors.
+In her spare time, Emily enjoys spending time with her husband and two children, practicing yoga, gardening, and enjoying the outdoors.

 Shahriar is a member of the KnowledgeWorks enrollment management modeling team.
 He is involved in building predictive models, preparing strategic trade-off scenarios, and executing institutional grant awarding for our clients.
 He holds a bachelor’s degree in computer engineering and a master’s degree in economics from Tehran University.
 He is currently a PhD candidate in economics at Northeastern University.
 Prior to joining Maguire Associates, Shahriar worked as a non-resident research assistant at the Brookings Institution, senior lecturer in Principles of Macroeconomics (US-Sino Pathway Program), recitation instructor, and teaching assistant for intermediate and advanced level courses taught in the economics department at Northeastern.
 In his rare spare time, Shahriar enjoys watching football, swimming, going to the gym and, last but not the least, reading history books.
 He can be reached at firstname.lastname@example.org.